 WHAT IS THE LAB?

-The Lab is a social tech and gaming club designed for children and young people who identify as being on the autism spectrum.
-It’s a place where participants can connect over their shared interests in technology, coding, gaming, and digital creativity, while building friendships in a welcoming and inclusive environment.
-Each session is supported by experienced mentors with expertise in technology, who can guide participants in developing new skills at their own pace and according to their interests.
-Most importantly, The Lab is a space where Autistic people can feel comfortable, be themselves, and enjoy spending time with like-minded peers.
+The Lab is a social tech and gaming club for autistic children and young people.
+It’s a welcoming, inclusive space to connect over technology, coding, gaming, and digital creativity while building friendships and confidence.
+Guided by experienced tech mentors, participants can learn new skills at their own pace and enjoy being themselves among like-minded peers.

 What we do in lab sessions